donaldlee2008/Sogomn-engine/README.md

 <br>

+##### Note!

-#### If running an application in full screen mode I recommend to start a separate thread for drawing.
+If running an application in full screen mode I recommend to start a separate thread for drawing.
-#### Full screen caps the frame rate at 60 on most devices and thus makes the update chain lag.
+Full screen caps the frame rate at 60 on most devices and thus makes the update chain lag.

+If you need help or want to give feedback, hit me up on my Twitter @TheRealSogomn!

 ---